clemsonciti/palmetto-documentation/docs/training/schedule.md

 ## Fall 2021 Training Schedule

-*Starting Spring 2021, we will also test our recorded workshop features, where Zoom-based workshops are recorded and sent by request.
+*Starting Spring 2021, we will also test our recorded workshop features, where Zoom-based workshops are recorded and sent by request to workshop attendees only.
 All recordings will require Clemson's authentication to view.
 Downloading is not permitted.
 Please contact ithelp@clemson.edu for the link*

 Please click on Registration for each of the workshop below.
 The Registration link will be accessible 1 week prior to the workshop.
 You will need to use g.clemson.edu to access the form.